PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `layout.generic_spp_nhwc` occupies all seven production positions while the lowerer keeps its compatibility wrapper.

+The adjacent rank-five NDHWC pre-Concat rule has a compact corpus in `tests/test_flatbuffer_direct_ndhwc_concat_layout.py`.
+It fixes mixed direct and unary inputs, two inverse post branches, axis-4 canonicalization, and complete no-op behavior for fan-out, public, permutation, axis, unary, rank, and spatial-shape boundaries.
+Its 258-line implementation and five production calls remain central at the characterization checkpoint; exact-AST mechanical extraction is next.
+The larger generic NHWC pre-Concat matcher is intentionally a separate future unit.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization